Tellusant/docs/articles-posts/elasticity-math.md

 # Elasticity Math
 *Dr. Staffan Canback, Tellusant*

->*To my surprise, this is my most popular substance-oriented post ever.
+>*To my pleasant surprise, this is my most popular substance-oriented post ever.
 There is hope.*

 I sometimes get the question "why do you use logarithms when calculating elasticities?"
 Rather than answering each time, I decided to answer once and point people to this post.
 Ask many, answer once.